 WMA – COVID Guidance

-Do not attend WMA if you or anyone in your family is feeling unwell or experiencing any symptoms of COVID-19:
+Do not attend WMA if you are feeling unwell or experiencing any symptoms of COVID-19:

 - a temperature higher than 37.8